bodo-ai/Bodo/dev_docs/source/bodo_dev.rst

 (Series object was created using ``init_series`` and not altered).

-For the pipline to handle a builtin function properly the following has to be specified:
+For the pipeline to handle a builtin function properly the following has to be specified:

 - side effects for dead code elimination